Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-The other modules of NHGM, including classifier and loss function, are identical to NGM.
+The other modules of NHGM, including classifier and cross-entropy loss, are identical to NGM.
 Therefore, NGM can be viewed as a special case of NHGM, where the order is restricted to 2.
-Note that the edge embedding scheme introduced in Sec.~\ref{sec:ngm+} is also applicable to NHGM, but we stick to the simple version for cost-effectiveness.
+The sparsity of $\mathbf{H}$ is exploited for both time and memory efficiency.